 NO!
 The Rape Documentary is the 2006-released, Ford Foundation-funded, groundbreaking feature length film that explores the international atrocity of heterosexual rape and other forms of sexual assault through the first person testimonies, scholarship, spirituality, activism, and cultural work of Black people in the United States.
 Produced, written, and directed over a period of 12-years, by child sexual abuse and adult rape survivor Aishah Shahidah Simmons, NO! also explores how rape is used as a weapon of homophobia.

-NO! brings together leading African American scholars, theologians, artists, activists, men, women, and survivors who broke silences and taboos that hid heterosexual rape and sexual assault in African American communities.
-Black women and men violence prevention advocates, theologians, sociologists, historians, anthropologists, other leading scholars, and human rights activists provide viewers with the tools necessary to understand existing theories and politics intended to eradicate sexual violence, as well as to develop radical new forms of transformative resistance to rape.
-The on-screen participants committed themselves to reshaping patriarchal cultures of violence against Black women and Black queer communities.
+NO! features riveting testimonials from Black women rape and sexual assault survivors who broke silences and challenged taboos that hid heterosexual rape and sexual assault in African American communities.
+Black women and men violence prevention advocates, theologians, sociologists, historians, anthropologists, other leading scholars, and human rights activists provide viewers with the tools necessary to understand existing theories and politics intended to eradicate sexual violence, as well as to develop radical new forms of transformative resistance to rape and sexual assault.

 Alice Walker, the Pulitzer Prize and National Book Award- winning author of The Color Purple says,